hoodiecrow/ConsTcl/README.md

 }
 ```

-`parse-unquoted-value` reads a value and returns it wrapped in `unquote`.
+`parse-unquoted-value` reads a value and returns it wrapped in `unquote`, or possibly
+in `unquote-splicing`.

 ![The parse-unquoted-value procedure](/images/parse-unquoted-value.png)